storm-blue/srf/README.md

 # simple-rest-framework
-A simple framework of restful api.
+A simple framework for restful web app developers.
-With this, you can start a web application easily.
+You can start a restful web application with the follow steps easily.

-example:
+step1:
 ```
-import "fmt"
-import "../srf"

 var MAPPER = map[string]interface{}{

     "GET /books":